-As you have seen, Shanghai Rummy is a great game to play!
+Shanghai Rummy is a great game to play!
 Try your luck in this exciting variation and have great fun!
-To know more about and other variation of rummy, visit the ‘Rummy Variation’ section and learn more about other rummy games.
+To learn to play other variations of rummy, visit our ?Rummy Variation? section.